 - 1 banana, mashed

-2. Powder the brown sugar, add coconut oil, baking powder and blend until mixed.
+- Powder the brown sugar, add coconut oil and baking powder, and blend until mixed.

-4. Make small equal sized balls out of the dough and flatten each of them between your palms.
+- Make small equal-sized balls out of the dough and flatten each of them between your palms.

-6. Place the flattened cookie dough at a well spaced and equal distance from each other.
+- Place the flattened cookie dough at well-spaced and equal distances from each other.
 Make sure they don’t touch each other.

-7. Bake for about 9 minutes or until the sides of the cookies start browning at the edges.
-Don’t over bake as this might burn the bottom of the cookies.
+- Bake for about 9 minutes or until the sides of the cookies start browning at the edges.
+Don’t over-bake as this might burn the bottom of the cookies.

-1. Do not add a lot of coconut oil as this will make the taste and scent of the cookies dominate with coconut oil, unless that's what you want, of course! ;)
+- Do not add a lot of coconut oil as this will dominate the taste and smell of the cookies (unless that's what you want, of course!).

-4. Old fashioned/rolled oats can also be used.
-I used instant oats since it was what I had at hand.
-It also bakes faster and you can use them if you want something softer and at the same time crunchy to bite into.
-I find that instant oats provides a perfectly crunchy cookie top whereas rolled oats may make the outside of the cookies a bit too hard.
+- Old-fashioned/rolled oats can also be used.
+I used instant oats since those were what I had at hand.
+With instant oats, the cookies also bake faster, and you can use them if you want something softer and at the same time crunchy to bite into.
+I find that instant oats provide a perfectly crunchy cookie top, whereas rolled oats may make the outside of the cookies a bit too hard.